iacopy/cleanpython/README.rst

 A python project template with useful batteries included to help you to write clean, tested, quality code with best practices.

+Based on `python3`, `git` and `just`.

+Usage
+^^^^^

+Setup:

+- git clone this repository
+- setup the virtualenv
+    - `virtualenv -p python3 ~/.virtualenvs/yourprojectname`
+    - `source ~/.virtualenvs/yourprojectname/bin/activate`
+    - `pip install -r requirements.txt`

+Minimal workflow:

+- coding
+- add your files to git index
+- `just commit "your commit message"`

+When you `just commit`, all your codebase is linted and tested before actually commit it.
+If any check fail, the commit is aborted.
+You don't want to commit broken code, isn't it?

+Create and open your HTML test coverage:

+    just coverage

+Create your HTML documentation:

+    just doc

+Run benchmarks (you have to write down them before :) ):

+    just benchmarks

 Quality code has to be working and easy to mantain.

 - working ⇨ ~no bugs ⇨ tested ("untested code is broken code")